 In its present form, the Gunnebo Group is a young company.
 But it has an industrial heritage going back 250 years.

-Gunnebo divests its businesses in France, Belgium and Luxembourg and organises its business after product offering in the four Business Units Safe Storage, Cash Management, Entrance Control and Integrated Security.
+Gunnebo divests its businesses in France, Belgium and Luxembourg and organises its business after product offering in the four Business Units Safe Storage, Cash Management, Entrance Control and Integrated Security (renamed Other Business from 2020).

 Henrik Lange takes over as President and CEO of the Gunnebo Group.